Frequently Asked Questions

 Where do I return borrowed library material?

 During library operating hours, please return materials to the circulation desk.
-When the Library is closed, you may return materials in the Book Return in the front of the building.
+You may return materials at any time in the Book Return in the front of the building or to the right of the main entrance.
 Materials may also be returned to any Library Branch in the EARL system.
 You may also return items to Mobile Library when it is available.

 SERVICES